Jan 28, 2009

 Which is pretty well what our Mythic games have been.
 Sure, we play characters as in a traditional rpg, but what is important is not what our characters can 'do", but how the story progesses and resolves - ie, telling a good story.
 So now my interest is "storytelling games" rather than 'roleplaying games".
 I'm hoping that very gradually I'll shift the focus of my Harn group to the "story", rather than "my character", but this may be a long process :).

-And then the third big thing - the other week I tried a 2-player storytelling game using the cards from Once Upon a Time , a fairytale storytelling game.
+And then the third big thing - the other week Andrew and I tried a 2-player storytelling game using the cards from Once Upon a Time , a fairytale storytelling game.
 Normally its played with a group, where each player has a hand of cards of traditional fairytale motifs eg Prince, Witch, Tower, Two People Fall In Love.
 Each person takes a turn playing any number of cards, and making a story from the cards as they do so.
 Players build on the existing story, the object is to be the first to get rid of all your cards.

 It worked wonderfully - better than I expected, and you can read the full tale of Teresa and the King.
 We found that halfway through the story, when the plotlines and characters were established, we were feeling constrained by the cards in our hand, and began interpreting them liberally and adding a lot of story in between :).
 We also used the Mythic Fate Chart to ask several important questions that altered the course of the story.
 (This chart gives you a yes/no, or extraordinary yes/no answer to a question).